 AMP with structured data: AMP pages with structured data can appear in a carousel of rich results in mobile search results.
 These results can include images, page logos, and other interesting search result features.

 Here are some of the use cases for Rich Snippets for the Marketplace websites:

-Rich Snippets for social media: Add Open Graph meta tags in order to provide richer content and higher click-through rate in URLs shared on social networks, as well as grow your social media followers base.
+Rich Snippets for social media: Add Open Graph meta tags in order to provide richer content and higher click-through rate in URLs shared on social networks.

 Rich Snippets for category pages: Display ratings and category descriptions in search results.

 Rich Snippets for product pages: Let you customers see prices, special offers, availability, product images, reviews and limited offers directly on search results pages.

 Breadcrumbs: Display page’s hierarchy in search results, e.g. Company > Category > Subcategory > Product.

 Rich snippets are indeed the best to help you flaunt your webpage within a small space that you get in SERPs.

 A normal Google result only allows a couple of words in your page title and a couple more in the meta description to appear in the SERPs.

 So there isn’t much information available to help convince a user to click through to your website.
 Rich snippets give you the opportunity to attract those additional clicks.